 The rebates allowed on festival seasons by the Government, to promote handloom cloths, shall be verified by the auditor.
 The rebate allowed to the customers by the Government is to be examined with payment of rebates.
-The period of rebate announced by the government and by the society shall be compared, to ensure that rebate claimed by the society is in compliance with government rebate.

 6.2.10.
 Pricing of Products